skovy/skovy.dev/content/blog/measuring-frontend-performance-in-modern-browsers/index.md

 person on different days)_.

-You could argue, when looking at something like server response time there's one definition for "is it usable?".
+You could argue, when looking at something like server response time there's one definition for "is it usable?"
 The overall response time.
 Before the server responds, it's 0% usable.
 The user hasn't received the response and they can't do anything without that.
 Once the server has responded it's now 100% usable for the user (or at least for the client to make it usable).
 With that,